 - 1 small yellow onion minced

 - 1 large red bell pepper seeded and diced

 - 1 tablespoon minced garlic

-- Remove lid and add in cream cheese and stir into pasta.
-Cook until cream cheese has melted and pasta has finished cooking for about 5 minutes.
+- Remove the lid, add in cream cheese, and stir into pasta.
+Continue to cook the pasta uncovered and stirring often until the cream cheese has melted and the pasta has finished cooking about 5 minutes.

 - Top the pasta with sliced green onions and serve.